kh0pper/dsci-5330-assignment-3/Ford_Marketing_Intelligence_Memorandum.md

 ---

-## II.
-COMPANY MARKETING PROFILE
+## COMPANY MARKETING PROFILE

-**Heritage and Market Position:**
 Ford Motor Company, with 122 years of automotive leadership, underwent a pivotal transformation in 2018 that redefined its marketing approach.
-The strategic reorganization into three distinct business units—Ford Blue (traditional ICE vehicles), Ford Model e (electric vehicles), and Ford Pro (commercial solutions)—enabled precise market segmentation and targeted positioning strategies aligned with the STP (Segmentation, Targeting, Positioning) framework from our marketing intelligence coursework (DSCI-5330, Session 6).
+The strategic reorganization into three distinct business units—Ford Blue (traditional ICE vehicles), Ford Model e (electric vehicles), and Ford Pro (commercial solutions)—enabled precise market segmentation and targeted positioning strategies aligned with the STP (Segmentation, Targeting, Positioning) framework from marketing intelligence coursework (DSCI-5330, Session 6).

 **Marketing Evolution Context:**
 The company's journey from a monolithic brand structure to a segmented approach demonstrates sophisticated application of perceptual mapping and brand positioning concepts.
 Revenue growth from $127.1B (2020) to $185.0B (2024) occurred alongside marketing efficiency improvements, validating the strategic restructuring (Ford 10-K, 2024).